Rosa Solis’26 reads ¿De dónde eres? to three Todd Elementary students.

 Need wheels?
 If you are volunteering or interning in Beloit, Janesville, or Rockford during the fall, spring, or summer and need transportation, we have a Community Connections vehicle available for use.
 For more information, please refer to the College Vehicles site.

-Fall 2024 Community Connections Courses
+Fall 2025 Community Connections Courses

 Faculty in several departments are offering this fall courses with significant community-based learning components embedded in the course design:

-Impact Beloit Community and Civic Engagement (1).
+PRAX 286.
+Impact Beloit: Community & Civic Engagement (1).
 In this course, students deepen their understanding and role in the community by working with local organizations and businesses that serve the city of Beloit.
 Students will also learn about different approaches to community development and social change by examining strengths and assets of non-profit, for-profit, government, and grassroots institutions.
 This is a community-based learning course, integrating fieldwork and reflection.
 Each student is assigned a placement with a community partner where they are supervised by experienced community leaders and assist in supporting the mission of the institution.
 Students spend approximately seven hours a week (90 hours a semester) at their placement.
 Students reflect on their experiences at their site placements and the role of individuals and institutions in communities through supporting readings, materials, and activities used during weekly class periods.
 Applications can be found at https://forms.gle/gjCWkBvD7ygpUFAaA.
 Prerequisite: Sophomore standing or above.
 Students must apply and provide references to be admitted into this course.

+Life-Span Developmental Psychology (1).
 This course examines the physical, social, and cognitive changes that occur between conception and older adulthood.
 A wide range of issues will be addressed, such as the contributions of genetics and the environment, gender differences, family and interpersonal relations, career development, retirement, and death.
 Includes at least 15 hours of field experience.
 (3B) Offered each year.
 Prerequisite: Psychology 100.

 Through hands-on engagement and academic reflection, this course provides students with the opportunity to further develop and apply their psychological knowledge in an area of personal and community interest.
 With the help of the instructor and community partners, students will complete a project or internship involving approximately six hours a week (approximately 70 hours over the course of the semester) working with and/or at an assigned field site in the local community.
 In addition, class meetings will focus on the development of professional skills and career planning, as well as discussion of the opportunities and challenges of putting psychology into practice.
 (CP) Offered most years.
 Prerequisite: Psychology 162 and senior standing; approval of department.